unrulybeardo/saist/README.md

+Nov, 2018 Update:

+# inst

+The latest Arch install script inst, installs an xfce DE.
+As with the other older scripts here, this is a template needing edited before use.
+I'd like to think it as some what of a balance between minimal and practical, with the intent of easing things for me, the user.
+Tested in vbox.
+Admittedly, I need to step things up with updating/replacing my preferred msdos partition table.
+As far as I know, there's not been new hardware available that's compatible with this for quite some time.

+$ md5sum inst
+355ee5d54583c32523a3567b0bec4d21  inst

 # Saist    (Simple Arch Install Script Template)

 Saist is a 26 lines code bash script to install Arch Linux base, base-devel, grub, wget.
 Easily edited for any x86 64 bios hardware.